raynaluzier/artifactory-go-sdk/docs/tasks.md

 The Global Variables `util.ServerApi`, `util.Token`, and `util.OutputDir` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.

 Once the variables are set, the desired file is verified that it exists in the Artifactory path (ex: /repo/opt-folder/), and if so, it's downloaded to the output directory.
 The result string of "Success" or "Failed" is returned.

+**File names within Artifactory and Artifactory path are both CASE SENSITIVE.** This is a behavior of the Artifactory API and not something we can control.

 #### Inputs
 | Name        | Description                                                                     | Type     | Required |